-According to hair loss professional Dr. Serkan Aygin and several studies, parabens have been proven to cause damage to the hair and scalp, thereby counteracting the reason you probably bought that skin cream or conditioner in the first place.
+According to hair loss professional Dr. Serkan Aygin and several studies he cites, parabens have been proven to cause damage to the hair and scalp, thereby counteracting the reason you probably bought that skin cream or conditioner in the first place.
 They can also cause loss of hair color and even hair loss — which aren't ideal when you’re looking for something to add volume or bounce to your 'do.

 Researchers in a 2016 study found parabens in the urine and blood of people using them.
 These results were corroborated by the CDC, and the final conclusion was that parabens were quite easily absorbed through your skin and scalp.
 Many people are allergic to parabens as well, and contact with the preservatives can exacerbate existing skin conditions and cause allergic reactions.